 The Government of Bangladesh increased its funding by a massive 263% than the funding scale in 2024.
-This amount came by taking a loan from the World Bank.
-Bangladesh Govt. increased costs for in-kind support, security, and infrastructure within the camps.
+This amount came by taking loan from World Bank.
+Bangladesh Govt. took 400 USD million loan from WB to maintain the costs for in-kind support, security, and infrastructure within the camps.